originalnicodr/RELit/DeploymentAssets/Readme.txt

 FAQ
 --------

-Q: When I attach a spotlight to the camera and move it, or sometimes when I create a spotlight close to a character, it's mostly black or flickers
+Q: When I create a spotlight, I don't see any shadows!
-A: This is an engine bug, it happens in some games and not in others.
-Try to move the light a bit so it shows properly
+A: That's likely because the Shadow near plane value is too low/wrong.
+Go into the light editor and increase the Shadow near plane value to a higher value till you see the shadows appear and they look OK.

 Q: When I create a light, there are often big stripes in the shadow!
 A: This is due to the default shadow bias.
 To correct the stripes, increase (or decrease) the shadow bias value till they're gone.